Automatic design of Hamiltonians: Applications

-The loss function is defined as a weighted combination of the extrapolated (to the infinite system size) neutral gap (weight -100), the overlap with the model non-Abelian particle-hole conjugate of the Read-Rezayi state (weight -3.7) and the total angular momentum quantum number $L$ measured in the ground state (weight 2).
+The loss function combines the extrapolated (to the infinite system size) neutral gap (weight -100), the overlap with the model non-Abelian particle-hole conjugate of the Read-Rezayi state (weight -3.7) and the total angular momentum quantum number $L$ measured in the ground state (weight 2).
 So the question we are asking is: "What are the experimental parameters $w,\kappa$ most suitable for observing the most stable (high neutral gap) non-Abelian physics (high overlap with RR)?"
-Including $L$ into optimisation we ensure that we are looking for spacially uniform states with $L=0$, which is the basic property of all valid FQHE states.
+Including $L$ we ensure that we are looking for spacially uniform states with $L=0$, which is the basic property of all valid FQHE states.

-To visualise the search in this 2-parameter space we first calculate the relevant observables (for the system sizes with 4,6,8 and 10 electrons) on a 2D grid of $10\times11=121$ points.
-The optimisation landscape defined by the loss function is shown in Fig.~\ref{fig:wkHeatMap}, where we observe the maximum around $(w,\kappa)=(3,0.2)$.
-The plots of each individual observable ($L$, extrapolated gap and RR overlap can be found in Fig.~\ref{fig:wkHeatMapLExtrGapANdOverlapSep} of the Supplementary Materials ~\ref{sec:supMat} ).
+To visualise the landscape we search we first calculate the required observables (for the system sizes with 4,6,8 and 10 electrons) on a 2D $10\times10$ grid.
+The optimisation landscape defined by the loss function is shown in colour in Fig.~\ref{fig:wkHeatMap}, where we may guess a minimum around $(w,\kappa)=(3,0.2)$.
+The plots of each individual observable ($L$, extrapolated gap and model state overlap can be found in Fig. 1 in the Supplementary Materials.

-The overlap (the overall loss function) has a maximum (minimum) along a narrow stripe around $\kappa\sim0.2$.
-This creates a long valley, a generic situation which originally motivated the development of the conjugate gradient descent algorithm.
-Taking into account the value of the gradient on the previous step conjugate gradient descent is able to go along the valley reaching the optimal point on the 5th step.
-The simple gradient descent on the other hand keeps bouncing between the sides of the valley (see the bottom panel of Fig.~\ref{fig:wkHeatMap}) and doesn't reach the optimal point after making 24 steps.
+The overlap (the loss function) has a maximum (minimum) along a narrow stripe around $\kappa\sim0.2$.
+This creates a long valley, a generic situation which originally motivated the development of the CGD algorithm.
+Taking into account the value of the gradient on the previous step it is able to go along the valley reaching the optimal point on the 5th step.
+A simple non-linear gradient descent on the other hand keeps bouncing between the sides of the valley (see the Fig.~2 in Supplementary Materials) and doesn't reach the optimal point after making 24 steps.

-In this 2-parameter example the number of loss function evaluations (118) was comparable to the grid search (121).
+In this 2-parameter example the number of loss function evaluations (118) during optimisation was comparable to the grid search (100).
 However the optimal point was found here to machine precision whereas it would only be determined up to the grid step for the grid search.
 The real advantage comes in situations when more parameters need to be optimised, where the conjugate gradient descent will scale linearly (gradient estimation) with the parameter space dimension as opposed to the exponential scaling of the grid search.